DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-03-09-removing-providers-from-the-register.md

 We must consider what happens to partnerships when we archive or delete a provider.

 When we archive or delete a provider, they cannot be added as a partner.
+We prevent these providers from appearing in the ‘Add partner’ flow autocomplete.

 Archived providers remain on a provider’s partnership list if they have previously been partners.
 We flag the partner as archived.

-When we remove (soft delete) a provider, we must cascade the delete to all relationships.
+When we remove (‘soft’ delete) a provider, we must cascade the delete to all relationships.
 For example, we should remove the partner relationships.

-### Soft versus hard delete
+### ‘Soft’ versus ‘hard’ delete

-We currently soft delete providers, which means we can restore them later if needed.
+We currently ‘soft’ delete providers, which means we can restore them later if needed.
 The support team and a developer would typically manage this process.

 There are several things we need to consider:

-1. Providing a way in the service to restore a previously deleted provider—within a given period—and avoiding the need for developer intervention
+- providing a way in the service to restore a previously deleted provider—within a given period—and avoiding the need for developer intervention
-2. Purging the database of deleted providers – for example, hard deleting providers after a month of soft deletion
+- purging the database of deleted providers – for example, hard deleting providers after a month of ‘soft’ deletion
+- what happens if we restore a previously deleted provider?
+For example, do we restore the provider but not the partnerships?

 *[ITT]: initial teacher training
 *[GDPR]: General Data Protection Regulations